-University Distinguished Professor of microbiology
+University distinguished professor of microbiology

-Head of the department of diagnostic medicine and pathobiology
+Head, department of diagnostic medicine and pathobiology

 Chengappa's research interests include studying and understanding the pathogenesis of infectious diseases and developing strategies to protect animals from these diseases.
 He also coordinates and teaches a course in veterinary microbiology for sophomore veterinary students.